Skip to content

 To help improve UX and standardization, a kubectl plugin will be developed that will be capable of describing the computed sum of policy that applies to a given resource, including policies applied to parent resources.

-Each Policy CRD that wants to be supported by this plugin will need to follow the API structure defined above and add a gateway.networking.k8s.io/policy: true label to the CRD.
+Each Policy CRD that wants to be supported by this plugin will need to follow the API structure defined above and add the corresponding label to the CRD.

 Conditions

-Controllers using the Gateway API policy attachment model SHOULD populate the following condition and reasons on policy resources to provide a consistent experience across implementations.
+Controllers using the Gateway API policy attachment model MUST populate the Accepted condition and reasons as defined below on policy resources to provide a consistent experience across implementations.

 // PolicyConditionType is a type of condition for a policy.